 - Add the saffron-soaked milk into the boiling milk, mix it well and keep boiling the milk.

-- Boil the milk with continuous stirring until the milk gets thick and turned into creamy yellow rabri or mawa.
+- Boil the milk with continuous stirring until the milk gets thick and turns into creamy yellow rabri or mawa.

-- Then turn off the heat and completely cool down the rabri or mawa by occasionally stirring.
+- Then turn off the heat and completely cool down the rabri or mawa.
+For fast cooling, stir it again and again.

-- Once mawa is at room temperature, then mix 1/2 cup of powdered sugar (plain sugar simply ground in a blender).
+- Once mawa is at room temperature(completely cooled down) and leaves the pan while stirring, mix 1/2 cup of powdered sugar (plain sugar simply ground in a blender).

 - Then mix with 10-12 freshly ground green cardamom (elaichi) powder with the mawa mixture.